-Helping to heal the misunderstandings our culture has around how to navigate the path to greater oral health is so fulfilling for us because this subject has such deep implications to the level of whole body health each of us experiences on a daily basis.
+To us, it’s critically important to help heal the misunderstandings that our culture has around how to navigate the path to greater oral health.
+After all, tooth decay has deep implications about the level of whole-body health that each of us experiences on a daily basis.

-This article is the first of series where we will focus on the role of diet and nutrition on oral health.
-In this first of the series diving into the role of nutrition and oral health, we are going to introduce 4 main aspects how diet and nutrition impact our oral health on a whole system view.
+In this 3-part series diving into the role of nutrition and oral health, we are going to introduce 5 main aspects of how diet and nutrition impact our oral health.

-Having sufficient fat soluble vitamins in our diets (vitamins A, D, E, K2)
+- Having sufficient fat-soluble vitamins in our diet (vitamins A, D, E, and K2)

-Having plenty of vitamins B and C in our diets
+- Having plenty of vitamins B and C in our diet

-The consumption of too many foods high in phytic acid
+- The consumption of too many foods that are high in phytic acid

 Setting the foundation…

-Dr. Steinman’s work uncovers some foundational pieces to the puzzle that we need to have in place in order to really grasp the significance of the role that diet and nutrition play in creating optimal oral health.
+Dr. Steinman’s work uncovers some foundational information that we need to have in place in order to really grasp the significance of diet and nutrition’s role in creating optimal oral health.

-Dr. Steinman conducted tens of thousands of experiments on lab rats to determine the cause of tooth decay.
-What he found is extremely different than what we as a culture understands the cause of tooth decay today.
+He conducted tens of thousands of experiments on lab rats to determine the cause of tooth decay.
+What he found may surprise you.

 What the heck is dentinal fluid flow? (and how does it impact my oral health?)

-Dr. Steinman discovered that when the dentinal fluid flow is flowing from inside the tooth out, the teeth are very resistant to decay.
-However, when the fluid flow isn’t flowing from inside out and in fact reverses and flows from the surface of the tooth to the inner portion of each tooth, decay sets in very quickly.
+He also discovered that when the dentinal fluid is flowing from the inside of the tooth outward, the teeth are very resistant to decay.
+However, when the fluid flow reverses and flows from the outer surface of the tooth towards the inner portion of the tooth, decay sets in very quickly.

-If you think about what we generally recognize in our culture as the ‘cause’ of tooth decay, being the bad bugs in our mouths, if the dentinal fluid is flowing the healthy way, this flow keeps the bad bugs from being able to decay the teeth, the flow literally washes them out of the teeth.
+The thug bugs in our mouths contribute to tooth decay.
+If the dentinal fluid is flowing the healthy way, this flow prevents the thug bugs from being able to decay the teeth; the flow washes them out of the teeth.
 It’s like they have to swim upstream to get into the teeth.
-If on the other hand, the dentinal fluid flow reverses, then it’s like the bad bugs get free pass on the highway right into our teeth!
+On the other hand, if the dentinal fluid flow reverses, then it’s like the thug bugs get a free pass on a highway right into our teeth!

-He found that dentinal fluid flow is controlled by the parotid gland, which is part of our salivary system and is located in the region behind our lower jaw.
+Dr. Steinman found that dentinal fluid flow is controlled by the parotid gland, a part of our salivary system that is located in the region behind our lower jaw.
 Then he discovered that the parotid gland is controlled by the part of our brain called the hypothalamus.
-We’ll call this system of the relationship between dentinal fluid flow, the parotid gland, and the hypothalamus simply dentinal fluid flow for the sake of simplicity.
+For the sake of simplicity, we’ll refer to this relationship between dentinal fluid flow, the parotid gland, and the hypothalamus as ‘dentinal fluid flow’.

-Dr. Steinman then went about discovering what factors cause the dentinal fluid to flow the health giving way as well as what causes the dentinal fluid to flow in the way that promotes decay.
+With these pieces in place, Dr. Steinman then went about discovering what factors cause the dentinal fluid to flow the health-giving way as well as what causes the dentinal fluid to flow in the way that promotes decay.

 The real cause of tooth decay…

-Dr. Steinman found through extensive experimentation that when he induced a low blood phosphorus level, the whole dentinal fluid system went into self-destruct mode and decay quickly followed.
-He also proved that when the blood phosphorus was maintained high, dentinal fluid flowed in a healthy way and he found very little and sometimes zero decay.
+Through extensive experimentation, Dr. Steinman found that when he induced a low blood phosphorus level, the whole dentinal fluid system went into self-destruct mode and decay quickly followed.
+He also proved that when the blood phosphorus was maintained at a high level, dentinal fluid flowed in a healthy way and there was very little (and sometimes zero) decay.

-With this important foundational bit of information in place, let’s cover the last point for today.
+With this important information in place, let’s cover the last point for today.

-Since this whole issue is around blood phosphorus, let’s begin to look at what factors cause blood phosphorus to raise or lower.
+Since this whole issue is around blood phosphorus, let’s begin to look at what factors cause blood phosphorus levels to rise or fall.
 For this, we’ll use a wonderful graphic we learned from Dr. Hal Huggins.
-Dr. Huggins is really the modern blood chemistry dental guru whose work has really contributed greatly to our understanding how blood chemistry impacts the health of the whole system.
+Dr. Huggins was the modern dental guru whose work contributed greatly to our understanding of how blood chemistry impacts the health of the whole system.

 What causes low blood phosphorus?

-Let’s quickly review the important points here that we will build on in the following articles in this series.
+Let’s quickly review the important points covered in this article.

 Also, if you’re ready to take your oral health to the next level and gain a complete understanding of how to stop tooth decay and reverse cavities, feel free to download our FREE resource guide, “How to Remineralize Your Teeth”.

-Please comment below if you find benefit from this information and as always, if you know someone who could benefit from this information, please help us help others navigate to greater oral health and share about this series.
+Please comment below if you find this information helpful.
+As always, if you know someone who could benefit from this information, please share this series to help us help others navigate to greater oral health.

 image credit (http://medical-dictionary.thefreedictionary.com/parotid+duct)